TheoDiamant/Project-3-Ironhack/README.md

 # Project3 - Backend

 This repository contains the backend for the third Ironhack project developed by Theo Diamant and Brea.
 It is a RESTful API written in the Node.js server runtime which handles long term data storage and fetching between the React frontend and the MongoDB database.

+Additionally, it contains the code necessary to implement and run a websockets-based server for real-time communication between users.
+However, in the last version of this repository the server was extracted to it's own repo - located [here](https://github.com/FakeJoanna/Project3-Ironhack-Chat) - due to hosting necessities.
+All information regarding this function of the backend will be covered in this README.

 ## Features